POLIS: CULTURAL PLANNING

 CYNTHIA M. AMMERMAN

 Ms. Ammerman has continued professional education via the UNITAR platform with an emphasis in Heritage Tourism through Arts and Culture based Community Development as well as UNESCO World Heritage Nomination Criterion guidelines.
+She is a graduate of the Ewing Marion Kauffman FasTrac Program and Ewing Marion Kauffman Educations Fellow.

 “The Polis, properly speaking, is not the city-state in its physical location; it is the organization of the people as it arises out of acting and speaking together, and its true space lies between people living together for this purpose, no matter where they happen to be.”